 NFCC advisors are ready to assist any student.
 However, students in the following categories should see the advisors associated with those categories as indicated:

-CURRENT COLLEGE PREPARATORY STUDENTS: Students required to register for College Preparatory courses must see an academic advisor prior to registration.
+CURRENT DEVELOPMENTAL EDUCATION STUDENTS: Students registering for Developmental Education courses must see an academic advisor prior to registration.

 STUDENT SUPPORT SERVICES: Students in the Student Support Services program must see Lonnie Ford, Lynn Waller or Suzie Cashwell.

 STUDENTS WITH DISABILITIES: Students with a documented disability should see Lynn Waller.

 DUAL ENROLLMENT STUDENTS: Dual enrollment students must see their high school counselor for advisement.

 HOME-SCHOOLED STUDENTS: Home-schooled students must see NFCC advisor Bobby Scott.

 CAREER AND TECHNICAL EDUCATION: Students in Career and Technical Education programs should see the appropriate contact below:

 - Debbie Bass (Nursing and Allied Health)

 - Mike Kirkland (EMT and Paramedic)